somasis/www.somas.is/note-organizing-nix-configuration-without-flakes.md

 {
   inherit self sources;

-  # Setting outPath means that you can do things
+  # Setting outPath means that you can do things like
   # "${self}/modules/my-cool-module/thing.nix"
   outPath = ./.;